Last Updated on 22/05/2022

 More generally speaking, I also appreciated the author’s advice on making notes as to what should be done with certain belongings after death.
 I maintain an inventory tracker for my household and plan on attaching such notes to that for all the special items not specifically indicated in a testament.

 What I sorely missed throughout the entire book was some sort of acknowledgement of single people like me who have no family, no partner, and live alone.
 Towards the very end, on page 117, the author mentions child-free people for the first time, saying that they still must death clean and sort out their lives, as their possessions will burden someone who has to pick up after them.
-I wish she had included us all along in the book, yet it read as if she assumed that all readers have family and children they can pass their decluttered belongings on to, or ask for help.
+I wish she had included us all along in the book, yet it read as if she assumed that all readers have family and children they can pass their decluttered belongings on to, or ask for help from.

 There was also one chapter which I found sad.
 Titled “Pets,” it came in between the chapters about tidying up the garden supplies and decluttering photographs.
 Beloved pets are not clutter, however.
 They are family members and loyal companions.
 This might be a generational difference; I recall my own parents had similar views of animals.
 Mrs Magnusson relays how, during her moves abroad, she gave away the family dogs and even had one put down.
 She explains this was to save them from the four months of quarantine they would have had to endure upon entering Sweden.
 It made me wonder why someone would get pets in the first place when they are frequently moving around abroad.
 Pets are not household appliances, temporary companions, or decorative objects.